Gemifloxacin: Adverse effects

 Fluoroquinolones are generally well tolerated with most side effects being mild and serious adverse effects being rarely.
 Some of the serious adverse effects which occur more commonly with fluoroquinolones than with other antibiotic drug classes include CNS and tendon toxicity.
 The currently marketed quinolones have safety profiles similar to that of other antimicrobial classes.

 The serious events may occur with therapeutic or with acute overdose.
 At therapeutic doses they include: central nervous system toxicity, cardiovascular toxicity, tendon / articular toxicity, and rarely hepatic toxicity.
 Events that may occur in acute overdose are rare and include: renal failure and seizure.
 Children and the elderly are at greater risk.
 Tendon damage may manifest during, as well as up to a year after fluoroquinolone therapy.

-The FDA ordered a black box warnings on all fluoroquinolones advising consumers of the possible toxic effects of fluoroquinolones on tendons.
+The FDA added a boxed warnings on all fluoroquinolones about the possible toxic effects of fluoroquinolones on tendons.

-On August 15, 2013 the FDA issued a Safety Announcement where they described that they are requiring the medication guides and drug labels for all fluoroquinolones to be updated and better describe the risk for peripheral neuropathy.
+In August 2013, the FDA issued a Safety Announcement where they described that they are requiring the medication guides and drug labels for all fluoroquinolones to be updated and better describe the risk for peripheral neuropathy.
 The peripheral neuropathy may occur very quickly, and may be irreversible.
 This warning applies to fluoroquinolones taken by mouth and injection, but does not apply to fluoroquinolones taken topically.

-Current findings
+Research

-One recent study showed that Gemifloxacin possess anti-metastatic activities against breast cancer in vitro and in vivo (in mice).
+A study showed that gemifloxacin possess anti-metastatic activities against breast cancer in vitro and in vivo (in mice).